 What is Project Solar?

 Project Solar sells solar panels and equipment for full-service and do-it-yourself installations.
 The company partners with a network of vetted independent solar installers for custom solar solutions.
-Battery storage and monitoring services are also available, and installations are backed by a 25-year workmanship and equipment warranty.
+Battery storage and monitoring services are also available, and installations are backed by a 25-year production guarantee, a 25-year equipment guarantee and a 10-year workmanship warranty.

 What Project Solar customers say

-Many customers find it easy to get started and appreciate the prices, which tend to be lower than what other solar companies offer.
-They were happy with the quality of the equipment, customer service and overall installation process.
+Many Project Solar customers find it easy to get started and appreciate the prices, which tend to be lower than what other solar companies offer.
+They are typically happy with the quality of the equipment, customer service and overall installation process.

 - “My experience with Project Solar has been a nightmare, involving over 160 emails and culminating in a pigeon infestation. … The nests caused roof damage and leaks during Arizona's monsoon season.
 After 50 emails, they finally sent someone to address the issue, but the repairs were minimal, and the flood damage inside my home remains unresolved.
 Moreover, the pigeons have breached the critter guard again.
 In summary, do not work with this company.” — Matt in Coeur D’Alene, Idaho